 An international cultural programme with the Wellcome Trust.
 This series of atmospheric oral Essays was commissioned in collaboration with BBC Radio 3 and recorded on location in cities around the world.

 A 40 minute film collaboration between Richard Heslop (Visuals) and Simon Armitage (Writer) for BBC Radio 4, made to celebrate the creative life and energy of film maker and artist Derek Jarman.

 Conversations in Time

-‘Conversations in Time’ is a series of new conversations inspired by Suzi Gablik’s important book, Conversations Before the End of Time, first published in 1995.
+A series of conversations inspired by the American artist, critic and author, Suzi Gablik’s important book, Conversations Before the End of Time (1995).